 Culinary Assistant Technical Diploma

 Offered at the Oak Creek campus, the culinary assistant technical diploma program prepares students for careers as cooks, line cooks, assistant bakers, short-order cooks and corporate dining room cooks, among others.
-Students learn about menu planning, measurement conversion, safety and nutrition, catering and food service cost control.
+Students learn about menu planning, food service operations, safety and nutrition, catering and regional cuisines.
 Applicants must have high school diplomas or equivalent and must successfully complete course placement assessments.
-Students must complete 29 credits to earn the diploma.
+Students must complete 33 credits to earn the diploma.

 Associate in Applied Science in Culinary Arts

 This program prepares students to enter the hospitality industry as restaurant managers, kitchen cooks, chefs and managers and catering associates.
-Students become well-versed in all aspects of business and culinary arts, taking courses in menu planning, nutrition, food production, hospitality management and purchasing food service products.
-The students also have the opportunities to enter culinary competitions.
-Other courses may include advanced pastry arts, ethic and regional American cuisine, bar management and specialty foods.
+Students become well-versed in all aspects of business and culinary arts, taking courses in menu planning, nutrition, food production, sustainable food communities and food procurement.
+Other courses may include Asian cuisine, regional American cuisine, Spanish for restaurants and baking.
 With this two-year degree, students can enter the workplace with practical knowledge and the potential for immediate employment.